scroll-tech/scroll/bridge-history-api/README.md

 # bridge-history-api

-This directory contains the `bridge-history-api` service that provides REST APIs to query txs interact with Scroll official bridge contracts
+This directory contains the `bridge-history-api` service that provides REST APIs to query txs to interact with Scroll official bridge contracts

 ## Instructions
 The bridge-history-api contains three distinct components